Horizon4/final-project-horizon/done.md

 ## Definition of done ##
-   -Definiton of done is relevant to the project and applies to all stories [2 marks]G
+Goal: Definiton of done is relevant to the project and applies to all stories [2/2 marks]